 We have adopted the 2015 Stock Award and Incentive Plan (the "Equity Compensation Plan").
-The following table shows information regarding the number of restricted shares outstanding under our Equity Compensation Plan, as well as the number of outstanding options and shares reserved for future issuance under our equity compensation plans as of December 31, 2015.
+The following table shows information regarding the number of restricted shares outstanding under our Equity Compensation Plan, as well as the number of outstanding options and shares reserved for future issuance under our equity compensation plans as of December 31, 2016.

-Number of Securities to be Issued upon Exercise of Weighted-Average Exercise Price of Outstanding Options,
+Number of Securities to be

+Issued upon Exercise of Weighted-Average Exercise

+Outstanding Options, Price of Outstanding Options,

-Warrants and Rights Warrants and Rights
+Plan Category Warrants and Rights Warrants and Rights

-553,100 n/a
+Equity compensation plans approved

+by security holders:

+Restricted stock awards 424,340 65.74

+Equity compensation plans not approved

-n/a
+by security holders: n/a

-553,100

-Issued upon Exercise of Outstanding Options, Warrants and Rights 553,100
+Total 424,340